astnohk/qwiicWithLisp/README.md

 # qwiicWithLisp
-Use Qwiic / STEMMA QT modules on LISP
+Use Qwiic / STEMMA QT modules with Common Lisp.
+Here some simple examples of Common Lisp code for comunicating with some sensors via I2C.

 ## Getting Started